inhelliburn89/JS-Functions---guided-example-practice/README.md

     else if (i % 6 === 0) {
        console.log ("There");
     }
-// I could not make this part work, if anyone could help me with this, thanks.

     else if (i % 4 === 0 && i % 6 === 0){
        console.log ("Ironhack");
       break;